gardnerpomper/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Course repo for "The Data Scientist's Toolbox"
+Individual course repo for "The Data Scientist's Toolbox" for Gardner Pomper